 - Volunteer training

 - Biological survey work focusing on macroinvertebrates, various fish species, hellbender salamanders, and freshwater mussels

-- Progress toward the completion of a degree or enrolled for the upcoming Fall 2018 semester in biology, watershed science, stream ecology, environmental studies or a related field
+- Completion of or progress toward a degree in biology, watershed science, stream ecology, environmental studies or a related field

 - Proficiency with all Microsoft Office applications, particularly Word and Excel

 - Able to travel to various worksites and willing to work some evenings, weekends, and overnight trips, as needed

 - The ability to conduct field research in remote locations as a part of a team is essential for this position